-Pursuant to the requirements of the Securities Exchange Act of 1934, the Registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.

-ALLIED MOTION TECHNOLOGIES INC.

-By: /s/ Richard D. Smith Richard D. Smith Chief Financial Officer
+to the requirements of the Securities Expension to the signed on its behalf by the undersigned exchange Act of 1934, the Registrant has duly caused this ed thereunto duly authorized.
+DATE: August 14, 2009 ALLIED MOTION TECHNOLOGIES INC. By: /s/ Richard D. Smith Chief Financial Officer